 We find ourselves in this place as a result of watering down the gospel throughout the last century.
 At the heart of Christianity is the understanding that Jesus is the only path who a whole and fulfilled life here and now as well as in eternity.
-We forgot that and just focussed on the eternity bit.
+We forgot that and just focused on the eternity bit.

 The result has been that we don’t have a vision for a Jesus centred, whole and healthy political dialogue, family life or sex life so we focus on what we shouldn’t do rather than what we should.
 We’ve forgotten how to communicate the good news in a way that actually sounds, in any way, good.